 In 2019, Ms. Cohen founded Harlow Chamber Players: a network of young musicians based in New York City.
 The collective currently has seven musicians on the roster and has performed at many venues around Berkshire County and is looking forward to expanding this coming year.

-Ms. Cohen currently resides in New York City where she is pursuing her Artist Diploma at New York University Steinhardt School with Kurt Nikkanen, while simultaneously holding the position of adjunct teacher of violin studies for non music majors at NYU.
+Ms. Cohen currently resides in New York City where she is pursuing her Artist Diploma at New York University Steinhardt School with Kurt Nikkanen and Cyrus Beroukhim, while simultaneously holding the position of adjunct teacher of violin studies at NYU.